KietzmannLab/EfficientRemapping/README.md

 - Calling the script "src/plotResults.py" creates the plots for Figure 2B/C and Figure 3D.
 It additionally performs and prints the necessary t-tests for Figures 2B and 3D.
 Make sure to adjust the path for the svg file at the top of the script of necessary.

 - Calling the script "src/plotWeights.py" creates Figure 3C.
 Make sure to adjust the path for the svg file at the top of the script of necessary.

+- Calling the script "src/RevisionsTest.py" extracts and prints performances of different model architectures and the supervised loss used for Figure S1

+- Calling the script "src/test_temporal_stability.py" extracts and prints performances of the model trained for temporal stability for Figure S1

+- The Figures S1 can be plotted by calling the script "src/plot_supplementary_results.py"

+- The Figures S2 can be plotted by calling the script "src/analyze_allocentric_prganization.py".
+All needed analyses are contained within the script

 - All created plots and svg files are stored in "src/Results/Fig2_mscoco/".